Mehrshad-Taziki/Mehrshad-Taziki.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a fourth-year undergraduate student majoring in Computer Science at Sharif University of Technology.
+Hello and welcome!
+I'm currently a fourth-year undergraduate student majoring in Computer Science at Sharif University of Technology.
 I plan to begin my graduate studies in the Fall of 2024.

 I have a strong passion for Theoretical Computer Science, with particular interests in the following areas: